2017 Pac-12 Football Preview: South Division

 Ryan Mayer

 College football season is almost here.
-As you prepare to root for your favorite team on Saturday, we’ll bring you previews of each conference, separating the teams into a couple categories: contenders, bowl teams, and rebuilding.
+As you prepare to root for your favorite team on Saturday, we’ll bring you previews of each conference, separating the teams into a couple categories: contenders, bowl teams, non-bowl teams and rebuilding.
 The tiers are fairly self-explanatory.
 Contenders means these teams will push for the division/conference title.
-Bowl bidders are expected to be in the conversation for a bowl bid.
+Bowl bidders are expected to be in the conversation for a bowl bid, non-bowl teams aren’t.
 Rebuilding teams are in the process of attempting to get into contention.
 At the end, we’ll give you our thoughts on the team’s wins based on Bovada’s Win Totals for the season.

 The South got a glimpse of a possible waking giant as USC ripped off nine straight victories on the back of its young QB to end the year in making a trip to the Rose Bowl.
 This season, their crosstown rival, UCLA, hopes to have its own young QB back healthy in order to contest the Trojans spot atop the division.